-So I did the next best thing and bought a pack of 5 chipboard houses on eBay for $9.95.
-Of course, I needed some bottle brush trees on a budget, so I bought a pack of 8 pink trees for $3.75 and 8 white trees for $4.95.
+So I did the next best thing and bought a pack of 5 chipboard houses on eBay for $9.95 (no longer available).
+Of course, I needed some bottle brush trees on a budget, so I bought a pack of 8 pink trees for $3.75 and 8 white trees for $4.95 (both no longer available).
 When I was at Target, I saw a little house for $3 so I picked that up too.

 On Black Friday, Michael’s had an amazing sale- the Christmas village stuff was 40-50% off plus you could get 30% off your total purchase (including sale items).
 I got a mini trailer for $3.14, a car for $3.14, wreaths for $1.04, light up lanterns $5.45, and a roll of fake snow for $2.82.

 I went back and bought some embellishments (tinsel, fake snow for the roofs, silver beads, tiny pom poms) for $10.
 In total, I spent $47.42 on everything I need for my budget Christmas village.
 One Lemax house is $59.99, so I felt like that was a win.
 Now, it was time to paint!

 I used Martha Stewart craft paints I had on hand.
 I used the colors Beach Glass, Heliotrope, Pink Taffeta, and Pea Shoot and mixed them with white paint so they were super pastel-y.

 I painted the houses un-assembled because I figured painting a flat object was easier.
 Each house needed a few coats of paint.
 I used a foam brush (it gave a much thicker coat than a paint brush with bristels).
 I painted the roofs of all of the houses white since I wanted it to look like it snowed.